Glossary

 Outpatient service: A hospital service in which patients receive treatment without being admitted.
 Classification of certain services as ‘outpatient’ varies between hospitals as similar treatments may require admission in some hospitals but not others.

-Overdue patient: A patient is classified as overdue if ready for care and waiting time at admission or waiting time at a census date is longer than 30 days for patients in clinical urgency Category 1, 90 days for patients in clinical urgency Category 2, or 365 days for patients in clinical urgency Category 3.
-METeOR id: 613691
+Overdue patient: A patient on an elective surgery waitlist is classified as overdue if ready for care and waiting time at admission or waiting time at a census date is longer than 30 days for patients in clinical urgency Category 1, 90 days for patients in clinical urgency Category 2, or 365 days for patients in clinical urgency Category 3.
+METEOR identifier: 732461.

 Overnight admission: A hospital stay in which the patient spent at least one night in hospital.